 Director of Membership Development

 I believe clear and open communications is key to a strong community.
 If you want to know more about the Pathway to Membership at East Shore, or even just want to know more about who we are, I’m happy to have a conversation with you.
-I also serve as Vice President of the UU Association of Membership Professionals (UUAMP).
+I also serve as President of the UU Association of Membership Professionals (UUAMP).
 I am a graduate of The Ohio State University in Columbus, Ohio with a BA in Mass Communications and Social Media.
 My path to East Shore has included working as a Reporter and Producer at an NPR affiliate, a morning News Producer for an NBC affiliate and at a public relations firm.
 I worked for a congregation in Columbus, Ohio for 5 years before moving to Seattle.

 As Facilities Manager, I am responsible for reserving and overseeing the facilities rental space and equipment at East Shore for both internal and outside groups.
 I’ve been at East Shore for more than 10 years and know all the ins and outs!
-I will work hard to make sure you group, whether a rental or a church group will have the setup you need to have a successful event.
+I will work hard to make sure your group, whether a rental or a church group will have what you need to have a successful event.
 I grew up in Ohio and was the business manager of a small non-profit before moving on to the corporate world.
 I live in the downtown Bellevue area with my husband of more than 35 years and our two cats.

 Eric Lane Barnes